 7. Know why you’re here.

 I got chills watching him carve in the sky the triple somersault and half-twist before slipping clean into the water.
 Last summer, the commentator said of Gary Hunt who was known for his inventive cliff diving, “He knows exactly why he’s in the air.”
 The power, the grace.
 The hours and hours Hunt devoted in the search for his best self.
 In the writing, dreaming, collaborating, I’m exploring my capacity as an artist and a community builder.
 I create something bigger than me, something that extends beyond the bounds of my own life.
-The extraordinary discussions, synergy, stats were not my primary goals but the unexpected payoff of one simple purpose: excellence.
+The extraordinary discussions, synergy, stats were not my goals but the unexpected payoff of one simple purpose: excellence.
 I’ll never be a medalist but my blog is where I test my reach, and enjoy visible and lasting rewards for the time I put in.
-Know why you’re in the air or why you want to get there.
+Know why you’re in the air and why you want to get there.
 Doesn’t have to be serious or profound but if you don’t know why you’re here, we don’t either.